Researcher/Senior Researcher, Democracy Program

 The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
 We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
 The Brennan Center’s work ranges from voting rights to census protection, from ending mass incarceration to preserving constitutional protections in the fight against terrorism.
 Part think tank, part advocacy group, part cutting-edge communications hub, we start with rigorous research.
 We craft innovative policies.
 And we fight for them—in the courts, in Congress and the states, and the court of public opinion.

-The Election Reform Program Researcher will serve as an essential thought partner and the principal investigator on upcoming quantitative and qualitative research projects to advance the Program’s goals.
-The Researcher will provide the theory, research design, and statistical analyses as part of this process, and will write and execute data-driven reports to meet social science peer-review standards, in collaboration with attorneys, communications staff, and the leadership of the organization.
-The Researcher will develop original research ideas and manage multiple, complex research projects to completion, as well as execute research projects as assigned by the Director and Deputy Directors of the Election Reform Program.
+The Researcher will join a growing and dynamic research team.
+The Researcher will serve as an essential thought partner and the principal investigator on upcoming quantitative and qualitative research projects to advance the Program’s goals.
+The Researcher will provide the theory, research design, and statistical analyses as part of this process, and will write or co-author and execute data-driven reports to meet social science peer-review standards, in collaboration with other researchers, attorneys, communications staff, and the leadership of the organization.
+The Researcher will develop original research ideas and manage multiple, complex research projects to completion, as well as execute research projects as assigned by the Director and Deputy Directors of the Voting Rights Program.

-This position will be based in New York City and will report to the Director of the Election Reform Program.
+This position will be based in New York City.

 Responsibilities will include: